Chuo-ku, where children learn, Part 2 "Jr. Chuo-ku Culture and History Zukan"

 "How do children learn about Chuo-ku?"

-This time, I would like to introduce "Jr. Chuo-ku Culture and History Zukan".
+This time, we will introduce "Jr. Chuo-ku Culture and History Zukan".

 What is "Jr. Chuo-ku Culture and History Zukan"?